 This guide explains how to upload documents to Raydocs for extraction using the API.
-The process involves three steps: getting a signed URL, uploading the file to temporary storage, then associating it with an extraction session.
+The process has three steps: get a signed URL, upload the file to temporary storage, then create or reuse a workspace-scoped document and attach it to an extraction session.

 Upload Flow Overview